BlueDaroosh/handheldSpedometer/README.md

 - Safety Glasses (Eye protection and other protection you prefer)
 - Raspberry Pi 3 B+ Model (Must be I2C ready.)
-- SD Card with Raspbian OS
+- SD Card with Raspbian OS (Available Online or install image on own SD card.)
 - ADXL345 3 Axis Accelerometer (This is the primary component for measuring speeds.
 Must be I2C ready.)
 - Breadboarding Platform (Any Size Works
 - USB mouse, USB Keyboard, HDMI cable and HDMI monitor to use the Pi With.